AI-generated Key Takeaways

-The loyalty enrollment and sign-in feature allows users to search for your loyalty program and join or sign-in to their account from Google Wallet.
-Users will be directed to your mobile-friendly website to complete the process, after which they can add their card to Google Wallet.
+The loyalty enrollment and sign-in feature allows users to search for your loyalty program and join or sign-in to their account directly from Google Wallet.
+Users will be directed to your mobile-friendly website to complete the process, after which they can add their official card to Google Wallet.

 Overview